-This highly valuable virtue is the skill that our children need for the unfathomable future, which is full of uncertainty.
-We do not know what skills are going to be of value but we are certain that problem solving is never going to run out of style.
-And the good news is that it can be nurtured, thanks to neuroplasticity.
+Problem Solving for kids is the tool they would need for the unfathomable future full of uncertainty.
+We can’t bet what skills are going to be of value but we are certain that problem solving is never going to run out of style.

-With the right knowledge, you can nurture this indispensable skill in your children.
-Teaching your children problem solving from early years will give them ample time to master the skill so by the time they reach adulthood, they are all equipped to handle the curved balls life throws at them.
+With the right knowledge, you can teach problem solving skill to your children.
+Teaching your children problem solving from early years will give them ample time to master the skill, so, by the time they reach adulthood, they are all equipped to handle the curve ball life throws at them.